SplitScreen-Me/splitscreenme-www/docs/create-handlers.md

 # Nucleus-Coop handler creation
 This is my approach when I want to make a handler for a game.
-Hopefully it will be useful for those that want to create game handlers for Nucleus-Coop too.
+Hopefully it will be useful for those that want to create game handlers for Nucleus Co-op too.

 ## F.A.Q